Use Hpack, and you don’t have to manually add/remove modules in the cabal file’s

 Stack solved these problems.
 Stack is actually a wrapper (plus some great deal of its own machinery) around the commands like

 cabal-install.
-It does a brilliant job to isolate everything (both compilers and dependency packages) and sharing a binary if it can be shared.
+It does a brilliant job to isolate everything (both compilers and dependency packages) and sharing a build result if it can be shared.

 For example, if you already have a bytestring-0.10 that was built using base-4.8, you don’t have to build it again when it’s needed because it’s cached.
 However, when you need base-4.9 and bytestring-0.10 in your project, you’ll have to build bytestring from scratch; this is exactly the behavior we want.